Daly at Night

-Daly at Night was an Australian television series which aired from 7 March 1962 to 29 March 1963, aired on Wednesdays, Thursdays and Fridays on Melbourne station HSV-7.
+Daly at Night is an Australian television series which aired from 7 March 1962 to 29 March 1963, aired on Wednesdays, Thursdays and Fridays on Melbourne station HSV-7.
 Hosted by American-born Jonathan Daly, the series was an interview program.
 Other regulars on the series included Horrie Dargie, Vikki Hammond, Lou Richards, Frank Thring and Arthur Young.
 Daly was later co-star of another 1960s Australian series, variety show The Delo and Daly Show.

-In a highly critical review of the final episode, newspaper The Age said "It opened, brave in its inadequacy, with business as usual; some talk leading nowhere on the reported falling numbers of students seeking a higher musical education.
+In a review of the final episode, newspaper The Age said "It opened, brave in its inadequacy, with business as usual; some talk leading nowhere on the reported falling numbers of students seeking a higher musical education.
 But who among those still watching cared about these things on Daly at Night's final night?"

 Information on the archival status of the series is not available.